Kerr McInroy: Kilmarnock

 On 13 June 2022, McInroy left Celtic and joined newly-promoted Scottish Premiership side Kilmarnock on a two-year deal.

+On 3 August 2023, McInroy joined Scottish Championship club Partick Thistle on a season-long loan.
+He was released by Kilmarnock at the end of his contract in the summer of 2024.

+Shelbourne

+On 23 January 2025, McInroy joined League of Ireland Premier Division club Shelbourne on a deal until the end of the season.

+After establishing himself in the first team, McInroy signed a ‘multi-year’ contract with Shelbourne in April 2025.

 International career

 He has represented Scotland at under-17, under-19 and under-21 levels.